Sculpted textile wonders

 Leisa Rich

 When Leisa Rich visited the Disney theme park in 1965, she was five years old and newly able to hear from one ear.
 Leisa had been deaf since birth, so being able to both see and hear the attractions was beyond amazing.
-She was especially moved by the It’s a Small World ride and says she has never lost her delight in discovering its bright exotic characters and ‘tinny music’.

-I see wonder in everything, even in silverware tongs or the wrinkles on my skin.’
+I see wonder in everything, even in silverware tongs or the wrinkles on my skin.

 Great Saint Lawrence came to life when Leisa moved back to her birth country of Canada where she bought a 96-year-old farmhouse along the Saint Lawrence River in Ontario.
 She was amazed by the river’s ever-changing, mercurial elements that flashed silver in ways that looked like large moving shapeshifters.
 One day it seemed as if a monster emerged from the reflective surface and begged Leisa to recreate him.